 - Use of malicious code such as viruses, worms, trojan horses, and logic bombs

-- All violations of UBC IT policies, including Responsible Use of Information Technology Facilities & Services (Policy #104)
+- All violations of UBC IT policies, including Acceptable Use and Security of UBC Electronic Information and Systems (Policy SC14)

 - Spam coming from UBC sources